-The Institute is also the appointed administrator of the IBF Standards Training Scheme (IBF-STS) and the Financial Training Scheme (FTS) funding scheme, which incentivise competency-raising of the financial sector.
+The Institute is the appointed administrator of the IBF Standards Training Scheme (IBF-STS) and the Financial Training Scheme (FTS) funding scheme, which incentivise competency-raising of the financial sector.

-In 2019, the Institute is also the administrator of the Professional Conversion Programmes ("PCP"), which is part of Workforce Singapore's (WSG) Adapt and Grow initiative to provide mid-career Professionals, Managers, Executives and Technicians (PMETs) with the opportunity to be re-skilled and new careers.
+The Institute is also the administrator of the Professional Conversion Programmes ("PCP"), which is part of Workforce Singapore's (WSG) Adapt and Grow initiative to provide mid-career Professionals, Managers, Executives and Technicians (PMETs) with the opportunity to be re-skilled and new careers.